 |Location||States with a steady source of annual cicadas: Eastern U.S., east of the Rockies and Western U.S.||Not established in the U.S. In 2019 two were discovered in Northwest Washington state and a colony was found and destroyed in British Columbia.|

 |Prevention||To deter them from building nests in your yard, keep soil damp and packed down, mulch planting beds, and keep grass on the longer side.||This species has not become established.
 In Washington state, you can report sightings or submit photos to the Washington State Department of Agriculture.|

 If you’re in a state that is experiencing the Brood X cicada emergence of 2021, there’s no need to worry about swarms of cicada killers invading your town.
 Cicada killers will only go after annual cicadas that emerge every year.
 Learn more about Brood X cicadas.

 Avoid the sting

 It may seem like a good idea to blast a wasp or hornet nest from afar, using an over-the-counter spray, but more often than not, this approach backfires.
 Every year, stinging insects send more than 500,000 people to the hospital.
 Avoid your risk of being stung by calling a pest control professional for help.

-Ehrlich: Your stinging insect control Specialists
+Ehrlich: Your stinging insect control experts

 If you have issues with stinging insect activity in or around your home, contact us online or call 888-984-0186.
 We can safely remove hives, apply treatments to prevent them from coming back, and seal up any holes or entry points where they may be gaining access to the inside of your home.
-Ehrlich Specialists are licensed to handle all types of stinging insect issues, big or small.
+Ehrlich Technicians are licensed to handle all types of stinging insect issues, big or small.